 We Offer Free Moisture Testing With Your Building Inspection and Report

-It is important to include moisture testing in your building inspection.
+It is essential to include moisture testing in your house inspection.

 No house is a hundred per cent watertight.
-Auckland is exposed to heavy rainfall.
-If a house has a lack of maintenance this percentage of water tightness decreases.
+Since there is a large volume of heavy rainfall in Auckland, it is vital that an owner maintains the house well.
+If an owner has not maintained a house well, the chance of the house having leaks increases, therefore we recommend moisture testing.
 Moisture can gain access in extreme weather events and start deterioration without being noticed until it is too late.

-If not detected early expensive repairs are required with extra costs for Council and architects involvement.
-Depending on the year constructed and material used, this can speed up the deterioration process and create an unhealthy living environment.
+If not detected early, you might be required to make expensive repairs.
+If the damage is extensive, you may have extra costs for Council and architects involvement.
+Depending on the year constructed and material used, moisture can speed up the deterioration process and create an unhealthy living environment.

-We are able to target specific high-risk areas.
+We can target specific high-risk areas.
 We have extensive knowledge of materials used in the past, design failure, construction knowledge and modern technology.
 Because of Kevin extensive knowledge of building materials used in the past over different building eras, he can advise on the best repairs option as well as required maintenance schedules to halt moisture deterioration before it spreads.

 Gallery – Common Defects